What are No-Load Losses in Transformers?

 A transformer is a static device, and there are no moving parts in the transformer.
 Therefore, the friction and windage losses in the transformer are nil.
 The transformer steps up or steps down the voltage, keeping the frequency unaltered.
-Transformer losses occur because of current flowing in the winding and magnetic field in the core.
+Transformer load losses and no load losses occur because of the current flowing in the winding and magnetic field in the core.

 1. Iron losses or core losses, dielectric loss, and stray eddy current loss